- Purpose of research proposal

 - a concise description of the 'gap' within the literature (this will then be repeated at the end of the literature review section of the proposal);

-- concise statement of one of the following─research hypothesis, question, aim or objectives;
+- a concise statement of one of the following─research hypothesis, question, aim or objectives;

-- a concise description of the methods and methodology (similar to what is provided in the introduction of the method and methodology section of the proposal);
+- a concise description of the methods and methodology or approach to creative practice (similar to what is provided in the introduction of the method and methodology section of the proposal);

-- concise definitions of any specialized terms used throughout the proposal.
+- concise definitions of any specialist terms used throughout the proposal.

 The literature review section contains: